This bright yellow beverage is traditionally made by warming up cow’s or plant-based milk with turmeric and other spices, such as cinnamon and ginger.

 Other ingredients may provide benefits as well.

 For instance, one of the hallmarks of Alzheimer’s is an accumulation of a specific protein in the brain, called the tau protein.
-Test-tube and animal studies show that compounds in cinnamon may prevent this buildup (16, 17, 18).
+Test-tube and animal studies suggest that compounds in cinnamon may help reduce this buildup (

 That said, further human research is needed to fully understand the effects of these ingredients on memory and brain function.